-The provider had sufficient resources to support the residents to engage in their routine and reduce the necessity for restrictive measures.
+The inspector found that the provider ensured that the designated centre had sufficient resources to support the residents to engage in their routine and reduce the necessity for restrictive measures.
 The inspector reviewed the staff roster and found that there was suitable staffing arrangements in place.
-In addition, the centre had access to sufficient vehicles to ensure residents could access the community.
+The three residents were supported by three staff during the day and two waking staff at night.
+In addition, as noted, the centre had access to two vehicles for transport.

 The inspector reviewed a sample of staff training and found that all staff had up to date training in de-escalation and intervention techniques.
-The provider had also supported the staff team to complete some training on human rights.
-This was in the process of being rolled out at the time of the inspection.
+The provider had also supported the staff team to complete training in consent and positive behaviour support.
+In addition, some of the staff team had completed training on human rights.